 Skin tags indicate that you have cancer

-They are not a sign that you have cancer or any other medical condition for that matter.
-Although there is an exceedingly rare medical syndrome, called Birt-Hogg-Dube syndrome, that is associated with skin tag occurrence.
-However, merely having them is not an indication of an underlying malignancy or other health problem.
+They are not a sign that you have cancer or any other medical condition, for that matter.
+One exception is an exceedingly rare, complex inherited disorder called Birt-Hogg-Dube syndrome associated with a variety of benign skin tumors, including skin tags.
+However, because skin tags are very common merely having them is not an indication of an underlying malignancy or any other health problem.

 Only people who are overweight get them